ChrisHutchinson1982/twitcher/README.md

 ## Project Overview

-Developing a full stack web application using the MERN stack to enable users to record animals sighting and views facts.
+Developing a full stack web application using the MERN stack to enable users to record animal sightings and view facts.

 ## Approach